Azure-Samples/active-directory-b2c-advanced-policies/Walkthroughs/IdP-OIDC.md

 6. Save your changes and upload the updated policy

-7. Copy the SignUpOrSignIn.xml file
+7. Copy the SignUpOrSignIn.xml file to a new file.

+8. Rename the PolicyId to something unique (e.g. SignUpOrSignInOidc).

-8. Rename it match the Id of the new journey you created (i.e.
+9. Modify the ReferenceId of the DefaultUserJourney to match the ID of the new user journey you created in the base policy (i.e. SignUpOrSignInOidc).
-    SignUpOrSignInOidc)

-9. Modify its PolicyId to a new Guid.

 10. Save your changes and upload this new policy.